Synthian/LiveSplit.Bastion/README.md

 ## Options (In Layout Settings)

+**Classic timing** - If this is checked, the splits will go off whenever you lose control at the end of each level (i.e. using a Skyway).
+If this is unchecked, splits will be triggered when the level load screen begins.

 **Start** - Toggles automatically starting splits.
 **End** - Toggles ending your splits upon input being disabled at the end of the game.
 **Reset** - Toggles automatically resetting.
-**Split Bastion** - Toggles splitting everytime you return to the Bastion.
+**Split** - Toggles splitting after completing each level.

-**Split after The Sole Regret** - Toggles splitting upon loading the Wharf District Map
 **Split Tazal I** - Toggles splitting when you load the map with the Battering Ram pickup on it.
+**Split upon picking up the Battering Ram** - Toggles splitting upon ... picking up the Battering Ram.

 ## How to Install